pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
-v2.4.1
+v2.4.2
+* Fixed the bug for asset export with "Thumb" option enabled that display the asset in duplicate in the preview with the "replace" option activated.
+* Fixed the bug when exporting collections that sent all the objects present in the collection (even those not selected)
+* Deleting the "blends" and "hdri" folders if the latter are empty (to avoid an empty preview) v2.4.1
 * Fixed bug for asset export with "Thumb" option enabled that did not save the filename in the addon data